About

 “Not my problem” said the non-artist and switched itself off.

 Three sleepless days the young engineer raged, desperately looking for ways in which he could complete his creation.
-The information he found online on the subject of souls was vague, maddeningly contradictory, and generally of no help at all.
+The information he found online on the subject of souls was vague, maddeningly contradictory and generally of no help at all.
 Eventually he slept and in his sleep he dreamed that he was looking into a fire.
 Inside of that fire was another fire, inside of which was a third.
 In his dream he was both awestruck and terrified.
-He could feel his something inside being sucked out of his body, and the hands of dissolution laid upon his head.
-But inside his heart was a fourth fire: secret and dark and white and this fire guided him to safety.
+He could feel something inside being sucked out of his body and the hands of dissolution laid upon his head, but inside his heart was a fourth fire: secret and dark and white and this fire guided him to safety.
 He awoke exhausted but exhilarated.

-Walking with swift confident strides out of his workshop he knew what he must do.
+Walking purposfully out of his workshop he knew what he must do.
 At the northernmost tip of his neighborhood was a crossroads that connected his township to neighboring cities.
 At this crossroads was a collection of beggar children who harassed passing travelers for alms.
 Seeking out the weakest, he took him home and (with the utmost efficiency and zero cruelty) killed him.
 The deed done; he stuffed the tiny corpse into the machine’s metal chest.

-“Is that better?” asked the man after switching the machine on.
-Came the reply:
+“Is that better?” asked the man after switching the machine back on.

-“Yes thank you… much better.
-I am now an artist.”
+Came the reply: “Yes thank you… much better.
+I am now an artist”.

 “Prove it!”